zntheory/itu-bds-sdse/lessons/06-git-basics/S-ssh-and-github.md

 </br>

-But to use the new SSH keys to clone and skip manually logging into GitHub, we run:
+But to use the new SSH key pair to clone and skip manually logging into GitHub, we run:

 ```bash
 git clone git@github.com:<repo_owner>/<repo_name>.git